Fast food in China: Environmental Actions

 Much like other fast food businesses, Kentucky Fried Chicken will look to phase out their usage of plastic products and will instead introduce wooden cutlery and more biodegradable packaging material for their orders.
 Nonbiodegradable plastic bags will also be removed and instead replaced with biodegradable paper bags that will be used in their delivery and takeout bags.
 This is all in guidance with other fast food restaurants seeking to follow a plastic reduction plan set by Beijing in 2019.

 McDonald's

+The first McDonald's opened in mainland China in 1990, in the Shenzhen Special Economic Zone.

 Establishments in Beijing

-The first McDonald's opened in mainland China in 1990, in the Shenzhen Special Economic Zone.
-More prominently, the largest McDonald's in the world opened on April 23, 1992, in Beijing.
+The largest McDonald's in the world opened on April 23, 1992, in Beijing.
 It has 700 seats, 29 cash registers, and served over 40,000 on its opening day.
 By 1996, 29 McDonald's had opened in Beijing alone.
 Initially, mainly affluent families ate there to distinguish themselves and as a result McDonald's became a symbol of a new lifestyle of seeking out foreign cultural influences.
 One of the biggest reasons McDonald's has experienced more success than other fast food restaurants in China is its high standards of hygiene.
 Beijing media consistently praises McDonald's cleanliness and frames it against the poor hygiene of its competitors.

+In Beijing, McDonald's restaurants are state-owned enterprises operating according to franchise agreements.
+The franchises are owned by Beijing Capital Agricultural Group.
+The structure is a legacy of McDonald's entry into the Beijing market a time when the municipal government was the largest landlord and the involvement of an SOE facilitated obtaining real estate.
+Because these franchises have been so profitable, as of at least early 2024, the municipal government has not been interested in privatizing them.